 The HML/HMLA-167 Memorial has been built and installed at the Semper Fidelis Memorial Park located on the grounds of the National Museum of the Marine Corps, Triangle Virginia.
 There are brick spaces located inside the Memorial’s foundation and on the sides of surrounding pathways.
 For a donation of $210, your name or someone you wish to honor or remember can have their information engraved on a brick located in and around the Memorial.
 Learn more...

 The Memorial Dedication event was held on 29 March 2014 at the National Museum of the Marine Corps, Triangle, Virginia.
-We will be making images available.
-You can see an initial set on the Progress/Updates page.
+Images are available on our photo gallery.

 We would like to thank Embassy Suites Springfield of Springfield, VA who provided outstanding accommodations as well as all of the food for the Meet & Greet Friday night, and an exceptional dinner for our guests on Saturday night.
 The dinner far exceeded our expectations, and we can highly recommend Embassy Suites Springfield for any event you might be planning.

 In addition, we would like to thank Kline Memorials of Manassas, VA, who created and installed the memorial.
 They have been excellent partners, working with us from initial concepts, through fabrication and installation.
 As a result, we now have a fitting memorial that honors those who have fallen as well as all past and future squadron members.